Aston Martin DB10

+Development

 The car was unveiled by Sam Mendes and Barbara Broccoli, the director and producer of Spectre respectively, the 24th James Bond film produced by Eon Productions.
 The unveiling took place as part of the official press launch of the film on the 007 Stage at Pinewood Studios, near London, on 4 December 2014.
 Mendes introduced the car as "the first cast member."

 Shortly after the unveiling ceremony in Pinewood Studios, Aston Martin also took part in the launch of the Bond in Motion exhibition at the London Film Museum in Covent Garden, London.
 The car manufacturer celebrated their fifty-year partnership with Bond films franchise, which started with the DB5 being used in the 1964 film Goldfinger.

+Design, concept and production

 The design of the DB10 was led by Aston Martin's chief creative officer Marek Reichman, with the film's director Mendes working closely with the team.
 Original concept and sketch by Sam Holgate, a 30-year-old man from Foston whose design the DB10 was based upon.
 Only 10 units were hand-built in-house by the company's design and engineering teams in Gaydon.
 Eight of those 10 cars were featured in the movie, and two more were built for promotional purposes.
 Aston Martin stated that "the DB10 gives a glimpse to the future design direction for the next generation of Aston Martins."
 It was later revealed that the DB10 was based on the newly introduced V8 Vantage that made its debut in 2017 and had a modified design so that the design of the new Vantage didn't come to public notice while the car was in development.

+Technical specifications

 As of December 2014, Aston Martin had released few of the technical details of the car, the DB10 used the company's 6-speed manual transmission unit that is used on their V8-engined cars.
 The car's chassis is based on a modified version of the VH Generation II platform that underpins the V8 Vantage.
 However the DB10 has a longer wheelbase and is nearly as wide as the One-77.
-It is powered by the same 4.7-litre AJ37 V8 engine found in the V8 Vantage S, which has a power output of 436 PS and 490 Nm of torque.
+It is powered by the same 4.7-litre AM14 V8 engine found in the V8 Vantage S, which has a power output of 436 PS and 490 Nm of torque.
 The DB10 can accelerate from 0 to 100 km/h in 4.3 seconds and has a top speed of 310 km/h.